sandervanbree/braintime/README.md

 **2.3 First level statistics**

-How does the participant's quantified periodicity compare against the null distribution? [bt_statslevel1](periodicity/bt_statslevel1.m) takes the output from [bt_quantify](periodicity/bt_quantify.m) and performs classification ```cfg.numperms1 = x``` times over, each time randomly shuffling the classification labels.
+How does the participant's quantified periodicity compare against the null distribution? [bt_statslevel1](periodicity/bt_statslevel1.m) takes the output from [bt_quantify](periodicity/bt_quantify.m) and performs classification ```cfg.numperms1 = n1``` times over, each time randomly shuffling the classification labels and obtaining x "permuted" periodicity spectra.
 This provides a null distribution that quantifies how much periodicity is in the data when the class structure is destroyed, setting things up for p-value estimation on the group level.

 Now, repeat [bt_statslevel1](periodicity/bt_statslevel1.m), and send its output to a separate field in a group structure (e.g. ```[ct_stats1{subj}] = bt_statslevel1(cfg,data,quant)```).
 The next step requires this format to perform 2nd level statistics.

 **2.4 Second level statistics**

-To compare overall periodicity in
+We now have an idea of the periodicity in single participants.
+But what about the group level? [bt_statslevel2](periodicity/bt_statslevel2.m) employs the following algorithm to generate second level statistics:

+1) ```cfg.numperms2 = n2``` times, do the following: randomly grab one of each participants' n1 permuted spectra and average those spectra into one spectrum.
+This yields n2 spectra.
+2) For each frequency, compare the empirical periodicity with the distribution of permuted periodicity to derive a p-value.
+3) Plot the average empirical periodicity spectrum and display the p-value for each frequency.

-> :bulb: p-values at 0.5 Hz, 1 Hz, and 2 Hz are exempted from multiple testing correction, as periodicity is predicted at one or multiple of these rates depending on the underlying structure'.
+> :bulb: In brain time results, p-values at 0.5 Hz, 1 Hz, and 2 Hz are exempted from multiple testing correction, as periodicity is predicted at one or multiple of these rates depending on the underlying structure'.

+> :bulb: `braintime` z-score participants' spectra to enable second level statistics.
+For details on how it does so, check out "[How does the toolbox z-score periodicity spectra?](#how-does-the-toolbox-z-score-periodicity-spectra)".

 ## Toolbox considerations